SDA-SE/sda-spring-boot-commons/docs/web/index.md

   span in a log aggregator.
 * Instruments common ingress and egress points from Spring applications (servlet filter, rest template, scheduled actions, message channels, feign client).
-* The service name is derived from {@code spring.application.name}
+* The service name is derived from `spring.application.name`
 * Generate and report Jaeger-compatible traces via HTTP.
 By default it sends them to a Zipkin collector on localhost (port 9411).
-Configure the location of the service using {@code spring.zipkin.base-url}
+Configure the location of the service using `spring.zipkin.base-url`

 * `spring.zipkin.base.url` _string_